SATA: SATA revision 3.5

+SATA revision 3.5a was released in March 2021.

 Cables, connectors, and ports

 Connectors and cables present the most visible differences between SATA and parallel ATA drives.
 Unlike PATA, the same connectors are used on 3.5-inch SATA hard disks (for desktop and server computers) and 2.5-inch disks (for portable or small computers).

 Standard SATA connectors for both data and power have a conductor pitch of 1.27 mm.
 Low insertion force is required to mate a SATA connector.
 A smaller mini-SATA or mSATA connector is used by smaller devices such as 1.8-inch SATA drives, some DVD and Blu-ray drives, and mini SSDs.

 A special eSATA connector is specified for external devices, and an optionally implemented provision for clips to hold internal connectors firmly in place.
 SATA drives may be plugged into SAS controllers and communicate on the same physical cable as native SAS disks, but SATA controllers cannot handle SAS disks.

 Female SATA ports (on motherboards for example) are for use with SATA data cables that have locks or clips to prevent accidental unplugging.
 Some SATA cables have right- or left-angled connectors to ease connection to circuit boards.